 On the other hand, there are examples of established market leaders that experienced growth stalls several times through their journeys.
-To give an example, General Motors and Ford, that are considered the two biggest car makers, have recently seen their growth plateauing.
+To give an example, General Motors and Ford, which are considered the two biggest carmakers, have recently seen their growth plateauing.
 They both have had a rough year in the 2017 stock market, as their stocks fell by over 30%3.
-There are other companies such as Apple, Banc One, Caterpillar, Volvo, etc., facing similar period in their company4.
+There are other companies such as Apple, Banc One, Caterpillar, Volvo, etc., facing similar periods in their company4.
 An HBR study4, of 400+ Fortune 100 companies over the years, revealed that 87% of the companies under study faced one or multiple speed bumps.
 The study also highlights that these “bumps” ended up eroding up to 74% market capitalization for these companies.
 The impact is also felt by the leadership of these companies.
 However, not all companies survive regular bumps and Toys R Us is one such example.

 Over the years, Toys R Us didn’t just get undercut on toy prices or miss out on the e-commerce revolution.
 The retailer continually underinvested in its business and employees.5

 Toys R Us was a leader in toy retail for several years before it filed for bankruptcy in September 2017.
-The key reasons were its inability to accept and flow with the continuous change, ever increasing debt, and tough competition that they could not fight5.
-Additionally, some of the common issues that lead to growth stall are bad product market fit, funding/cash flow issues, capacity issues, market slowdown, increasing competition etc. Yes, some of these are external and not in company’s control.
-However, there are some which are completely internal and all these stems from culture.
-Moreover, the culture also enables the companies to deal with the external reasons in a more effective manner.
+The key reasons were its inability to accept and flow with the continuous change, ever-increasing debt, and tough competition that they could not fight5.
+Additionally, some of the common issues that lead to growth stall are bad product-market fit, funding/cash flow issues, capacity issues, market slowdown, increasing competition, etc. Yes, some of these are external and not in the company’s control.
+However, there are some which are completely internal, and all these stem from culture.
+Moreover, the culture also enables the companies to deal with external reasons in a more effective manner.

 Understanding the Causes for Growth Plateau and its Relationship with Culture

 “…having worked with dozens of companies ranging from early-stage startups to successful businesses with hundreds of millions in revenue, I find that most companies fail to scale because of internal reasons, not external ones.”– Bruce Eckfeldt, Founder & CEO, Gazelles Business Coach6